tardate/LittleArduinoProjects/Electronics101/LowVoltageGlowingLEDs/README.md

 That seemed like an interesting challenge, especially when the forward voltage of the LEDs I'm using is about 2.1V.

 I had a feeling I could cobble together a couple of ideas from other projects to get something going:
-* [RelaxationJouleThief](../RelaxationJouleThief) uses an inductor to pump an LED-driving voltage from a 1.5 cell
+* [LEAP#129 RelaxationJouleThief](../RelaxationJouleThief) uses an inductor to pump an LED-driving voltage from a 1.5 cell
-* [RCOscillator](../RCOscillator) demonstrates the basic BJT-RC astable oscillator
+* [LEAP#049 BJT RC Oscillator](../Oscillators/BjtRcOscillator) demonstrates the basic BJT-RC astable oscillator

 And it works!
 I've made a couple of modifications to the circuit along the way to get the result I wanted:
 * a diode and capacitor to couple the output of the voltage boost circuit and provide a stiffer though still load-dependent supply